 1. Invest In a Pair of Supportive Sandals

-No one wants to put on socks and sneakers in the summer, and while we love a cute pair of sandals, it is a shoe that tends to be lacking on the support side.
-But if you’re nearing (or in) your third trimester, comfort and support are above all else.
-In the later stages of pregnancy, the arches of your feet actually flatten out and roll inward – which is what causes some women’s shoe sizes to change during pregnancy.
+No one wants to put on socks and sneakers in the summer, and while we love a cute pair of sandals, they tend to be a bit lacking in the support department.
+In the later stages of pregnancy, the arches of your feet actually flatten out and roll inward, which is what causes some women’s shoe sizes to change during pregnancy.
 Sandals with good arch support do exist, you just have to do a little digging to find them.

-We know you know about swelling too – and that extra fluid that makes your feet puffy, combined with the summer heat is not a combination anyone looks forward to.
-So, when you do find a pair of sandals you’re ready to buy, make sure to but at least a half size bigger to give yourself some extra room, and extra comfort.
+We know you know about swelling too–and extra fluid that makes your feet puffy, combined with the summer heat is not a combination anyone looks forward to.
+So, when you do find a pair of sandals you’re ready to buy, make sure to but at least a half size bigger to give yourself some extra room (and extra comfort!)
 So, look for sandals and slides with arch support, padded soles, and soft straps – and you’ll be good to go.

 2. Make Safe Sunscreen Your New Best Friend

-It’s always important to protect your skin from damaging UV rays, but during pregnancy, your skin is even more sensitive, so it’s a product you don’t want to go anywhere without.
-While pregnant you are more likely to experience melasma, a type of hyperpigmentation that appears on the skin and face, which affects up to 50% of pregnant women, according to the British Skin Foundation.
-But don’t worry, there are things you can easily do to prevent this: staying out of direct sunlight at peak hours (10-2) and wearing sunscreen daily will reduce your risk of sun damage.
-Since your face is most likely to be affected by hyperpigmentation, a straw floppy hat is always a good accessory to have on hand – on trend and practical!
+It’s always important to protect your skin from damaging UV rays, but during pregnancy, your skin is even more sensitive than usual.
+While pregnant you are more likely to experience melasma, a type of hyper-pigmentation that appears on the skin and face, which affects up to 50% of pregnant women, according to the British Skin Foundation.
+But don’t worry, there are things you can easily do to prevent this: staying out of direct sunlight at peak hours (10am-2pm) and wearing sunscreen daily will reduce your risk of sun damage.
+Since your face is most likely to be affected by hyperpigmentation, a straw floppy hat is always a good accessory to have on hand–on trend and practical!